GPG Key Signing Policy of Matt Brown

 To communicate with me using GPG please use the key below.

-uid Matthew G L Brown (Default Key) <matt@mattb.net.nz>
+uid Matthew Brown <matt@mattb.net.nz>

-uid Matt Brown <mattb@debian.org>
+uid Matthew Brown <mattb@debian.org>

 Signed Keys